Milestone developments in quantum Information and No-Go theorems: No-go theorems

-Let assume the Kraus operators at the end of Bob are $\{B_{n}\}$.
-The probability of measurement outcome $y$ at the end of Bob, irrespective to what Alice has found; is given as,
+Now denote the Kraus operator(s) at the end of Bob by $B_{n}$.
+The probability of measurement outcome $y$ at the end of Bob, irrespective to what Alice has found, is given by